3096 Days: Plot

 Soon after her 18th birthday, Wolfgang plans to sell his van and asks Natascha to vacuum it.
-While he attends a phone call, she escapes through the half-open gate entrance and asks a neighbour for help.
-Police reunite Natascha with her parents and inform that Wolfgang, knowing that he might be arrested at any moment has committed suicide by laying down on a railway.
+While he attends a phone call, she escapes through the half-open gate entrance and asks a neighbor for help.
+Police inform Natascha that Wolfgang, knowing that he will be arrested at any moment, has committed suicide by lying down on a railway.
+Natascha is reunited with her parents, who hug her in tears of joy.